 The Dry Creek Area/West Boise Foothills is one of the three priority areas identified for Foothills land preservation prior to the passage of the $10 million Foothills Levy in 2001.
-Polecat Gulch Reserve was created in 2002 with the acquisition from the Blessinger family of 120 acres of undeveloped open space.
-Subsequent additions include the purchase of 40 acres from Bluegrass LLC in 2005, 80 acres from Linda Dengler in 2005, a 360 acre Bureau of Land Management parcel acquired in 2008 via a land exchange and 80 acres from Sterling Savings Bank in 2010 which included a 70-acre conservation easement previously donated to the City.
-The entire Polecat Gulch Reserve totals 834 acres between Cartwright and Collister Roads.
-The city has allocated a total of $3 million in serial levy funds for property acquisition in this area.
-A trailhead accessible from N. Collister is planned for late 2013.
+Polecat Gulch Reserve was created in 2003 with the acquisition from the Blessinger family of 120 acres of undeveloped open space followed by several other adjacent acquisitions in 2005, 2010 and 2012.
+The entire Polecat Gulch Reserve area totals 835 acres which includes 360 acres of BLM.
+It lies between Cartwright and Collister Roads.
+The city has allocated $3 million in serial levy funds for property acquisition in this area.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.

 NOTE: E-cigarettes are not prohibited under the ordinances.

 Unauthorized vehicles will be towed at owner's risk and expense.
 Boise Valley Towing at (208) 389-9707.